tsmith512/tsmithcreative/_posts/2020-04-16-hello-hangboard.md

 export PATH=$PATH:$ANDROID_HOME/platform-tools
 ```

-_On Mac, Android Studio is in my local user's Library &mdash; which is consistent with RN's docs._
+_On Mac, Android Studio is in my local user's Library &mdash; consistent with RN's docs._

 # Building Release Packages

-My next priority was getting both release and debug packages working with
-Android Studio on Windows (personal devices), followed by release and debug
-packages working on Xcode and macOS (work devices).
-That wasn't too bad.

-Initially, I wasn't sure the names for "app version that wants to connect to the
+Next, building installable packages.
+That wasn't bad.
+Initially, I wasn't sure
+the names for "app version that wants to connect to the JS bundler service"
-JS bundler service" (`debug`) versus "app version that is packaged and ready to
+(`debug`) versus "app version that is packaged and ready to use on your phone
-use on your phone now" (`release`).
+now" (`release`).

 The ["Running on Device"](https://reactnative.dev/docs/running-on-device)
 tutorial explains how to build both, but there are enough foundational steps
-explained that it feels more clear now in retrospect having done it a few times.
+explained concurrently that it feels clearer in retrospect having done it.

 _**iOS:**_